-Board of Retirement Contra Costa County Employees' Retirement Association June 8, 2018 Page 3
+Board of Retirement Contra Costa County Employees' Retirement Association June 7, 2019 Page 3

 The valuation assumptions included in the Actuarial Section were adopted by the Retirement Board based on the December 31, 2014 Experience Study (for both the economic and non-economic assumptions).
-It is our opinion that the assumptions used in the December 31, 2016 valuation produce results, which in the aggregate, reflect the future experience of the retirement plan.
+It is our opinion that the assumptions used in the December 31, 2017 valuation produce results, which in the aggregate, reflect the future experience of the retirement plan.
 Actuarial valuations are performed on an annual basis.
-An experience analysis is performed every three years and the next experience analysis is due to be performed after the December 31, 2017 valuation.
+An experience analysis is performed every three years and the most recent experience analysis was performed after the December 31, 2017 valuation.
+The changes in assumptions from that review will be effective with the December 31, 2018 valuation.

-In the December 31, 2016 valuation, the ratio of the valuation value of assets to actuarial accrued liabilities (funded percentage) increased from 84.5% to 86.5% while the funded percentage on a market value of assets basis increased from 82.6% to 84.6%.
-The aggregate employer contribution rate has decreased from 39.23% of payroll to 38.08% of payroll, while the aggregate member contribution rate has decreased from 12.09% of payroll to 12.08% of payroll.
+In the December 31, 2017 valuation, the ratio of the valuation value of assets to actuarial accrued liabilities (funded percentage) increased from 86.5% to 88.5% while the funded percentage on a market value of assets basis increased from 84.6% to 90.8%.
+The aggregate employer contribution rate has decreased from 38.08% of payroll to 36.07% of payroll, while the aggregate member contribution rate has decreased from 12.08% of payroll to 12.03% of payroll.

-Under the asset smoothing method, the total unrecognized net investment losses are \$184 million as of December 31, 2016.
-These net investment losses will be recognized in the determination of the actuarial value of assets for funding purposes in the next few years.
-The net deferred losses of \$184 million represent about 2.5% of the market value of assets as of December 31, 2016.
-Unless offset by future investment gains or other favorable experience, the recognition of the \$184 million market losses is expected to have an impact on the Association's future funded percentage and contribution rate requirements.
+Under the asset smoothing method, the total unrecognized net investment gains are \$195 million as of December 31, 2017.
+These net investment gains will be recognized in the determination of the actuarial value of assets for funding purposes in the next few years.
+The net deferred gains of \$195 million represent about 2.3% of the market value of assets as of December 31, 2017.
+Unless offset by future investment losses or other unfavorable experience, the recognition of the \$195 million market gains is expected to have an impact on the Association's future funded percentage and contribution rate requirements.
 This potential impact may be illustrated as follows:

-- > If the net deferred losses were recognized immediately in the valuation value of assets, the funded percentage would decrease from 86.5% to 84.4%. - > If the net deferred losses were recognized immediately in the valuation value of assets, the aggregate employer rate would increase from 38.1% to about 39.9% of payroll.
+- If the net deferred gains were recognized immediately in the valuation value of assets, the funded percentage would increase from 88.5% to 90.6%. - If the net deferred gains were recognized immediately in the valuation value of assets, the aggregate employer rate would decrease from 36.1% to about 34.3% of payroll.